cloud-custodian/cloud-custodian/docs/source/azure/policy/resources/sqlserver.rst

         actions:
           - type: delete

-This policy will find all SQL servers with average DTU consumption under 10 percent over the last week and notify user@domain.com
+This policy will find all SQL servers with average DTU consumption under 10 percent over the last 72 hours and notify user@domain.com

 .. code-block:: yaml